 Put ID tags/ bracelets on your children in case they get lost.
 Also, teach your kids what they should do in case they get lost.

 11. Bring a water bottle and lots of snacks.

 Guests are allowed to bring food items—such as snacks or foods that do not require heating—into Disney theme parks.
 Bring your own water bottles, it will save you $5 in drinks.

 Do you want to avoid the crowd and the lines?
 Arrive there at least 30 minutes before the park opens.

 Hit the most popular rides first thing in the morning.
 You want to avoid the long queues later in the day.
 If you are in Disneyland California, ride the Yellow Submarine and the ship because you cannot find them in Hong Kong Disneyland.

 14. And most of all… Have fun and enjoy!
 Disneyland is the happiest place on earth.

 You get to make a lot of “firsts” with your little ones and experience fun adventures.
 No matter how many times you’ve been in these places, the memories are always happy and different.

 Have you been to a Disney Park/ Resort?
-Share your travel tips in the comments section!
+What was your experience like?
+Share your travel tips in the comments.